 Notes: This table examines the relationship between a firm-product's export ratio and import ratio at the country level for products classified by UNCTAD skill and technology composition.
 All regressions include firm-clustered standard errors, a constant term, year, product, industry, and ownership fixed effects.
-Standard errors in parentheses. p < 0.05, p < 0.01
+Standard errors in parentheses. \\ p < 0.05, \\\ p < 0.01

 Overall, the results suggest a complementarity between higher skill levels of labor, technology intensity, and import shares.
 This suggests that import sourcing is particularly relevant for goods with greater scope for product differentiation.
+The results support the findings in Fan, Li, and Yeaple (2014) which shows that larger import tariff reductions induce firms to increase their export prices for products where the scope for quality differentiation is large.
 The results also support both the quality ladder story suggested by Khandelwal (2010) and the contention that firms vary product quality based on destination characteristics suggested by Manova and Zhang (2012).